Software-Engineering-Jagiellonian/russell-analyzer-php/README.md

 To run this app you need set a environment variables: `DB_HOST, DB_PORT, DB_USERNAME, DB_PASSWORD, DB_DATABASE, RMQ_HOST, RMQ_PORT`

 Then just type `python3 main.py`

-## Docker application
-Docker image of this app is available as **jagiellonian/frege-analyzer-php**

-To run just type `docker run -it jagiellonian/frege-analyzer-php`